borzunov/remoteink/README.md

 Place [remoteink.app](https://github.com/borzunov/remoteink/raw/master/client/dist/remoteink.app) into `applications/` folder in your reader's memory (the folder may be hidden on some devices).

+### Compiling the client from sources (optional)

-If you want to compile the client by yourself, use Sergei Vlasov's Pocketbook Pro SDK and the following commands:
+Use Sergei Vlasov's Pocketbook Pro SDK and the following commands:

 	$ cd remoteink/client
 	$ make BUILD=arm_gnueabi

-Then executable `obj_arm_gnueabi/remoteink.app` will be created.
+This will create executable `obj_arm_gnueabi/remoteink.app`.

+> **Update:** Since the version of Pocketbook Pro SDK by Sergei Vlasov is not available for download anymore, you may want to use the official [Pocketbook Pro SDK](https://github.com/pocketbook/SDK_481/tree/master).
+Also, [@calcreg](https://github.com/calcreg) have posted [instructions](https://github.com/borzunov/remoteink/issues/10) on how to run the client inside an emulator from this version of the SDK on a Linux desktop.

 How to use
 ----------